manuandru/sistemi-distribuiti-lab/lab-2/hit-counter2/README.md

 - except it assumes a MongoDB instance to be in place to keep track of how many requests have been served so far, in total
 - in this way the service can be replicated many times, without affecting the count presented to the user
 - for this reason, the service assumes a number of _environment_ variables to be set, namely:
-    +`MONGO_HOST` is a string identifying host name of the machine hosting MongoDB
+    + `MONGO_HOST` is a string identifying host name of the machine hosting MongoDB
     + `MONGO_PORT` is a number identifying the port MongoDB is listening on
     + `MONGO_USER` is the user identifier the service will exploit to interact with MongoDB
     + `MONGO_PASSWORD` is the password corresponding to the MongoDB user above